 WILLIAMS UNIFORM COMPLAINT PROCEDURES REGARDING FACILITIES, INSTRUCTIONAL MATERIAL, AND TEACHER ASSIGNMENTS AND HIGH SCHOOL EXIT EXAM INSTRUCTION AND SERVICES (Board Policy 1312.4)

-The Governing Board recognizes that the district has primary responsibility for insuring that it complies with state and federal laws and regulations governing educational programs.
+The Governing Board recognizes that the district has primary responsibility for ensuring that it complies with state and federal laws and regulations governing educational programs.
 The district shall investigate and seek to resolve complaints at the local level.

 This complaint procedure is adopted in order to comply with Education Code Section 35186 to help identify and resolve any deficiencies related to instructional materials, student fees, the condition of a facility that is not maintained in a clean or safe manner or in good repair, teacher vacancy or misassignment and high school exit examination instruction and services.
 The Responsible District Officer shall maintain a record of each complaint and subsequent related actions, including all information required for compliance with the California Code of Regulations, Title 5, Section 4632 and Education Code Section 35186.
+Other complaint processes can be found here.

 A notice shall be posted in each classroom in each school as required by Education Code Section 35186.